welshstew/vsphere-openshift4-automation/README.md

 - Downloads Installer
 - Generates Manifests
 - Generates Ignition Configs
+- Places the ignition configs in a local apache directory (for the VMs to fetch later)
 - Creates VMs (prereq: template must exist in the cluster)
-- Modifies VMs to add ignition configs to them
+- Modifies VMs to add "append" ignition configs to them - to tell the VMs to get the config from the http server

 Instructions followed as per: https://blog.openshift.com/openshift-4-2-vsphere-install-quickstart/